-The four groups of terms from equation (4) at $\sigma = 0.3$ are shown in Figs. 6a-d.
+The four groups of terms from Eq.
+4 at $\sigma = 0.3$ are shown in Fig. 6a-d.
 This level is chosen to represent the features of the upper troposphere and jet stream level.
 The level was also emphasized in PGT for the temperature bias equation allowing some comparison with our earlier paper.
-The representative lower troposphere level ($\sigma = 0.7$) is given by Figs. 6e-h.
+The representative lower troposphere level ($\sigma = 0.7$) is given by Fig. 6e-h.
 To facilitate comparison, the same contour interval is used in all panels.
 Again we ignore the response in the regions of large topographic features, such as Greenland, since topography varies between ERA-40 and CAM3 models.
-Equation (4) makes clear that the linear terms (top panel) should equal the sum of the other three 'forcing' terms (panels below the top panel).
-The bottom panel, labeled friction, is a residual and it has been shown for the lower level ($\sigma = 0.7$) in Fig. 5.1.
+Equation 4 makes clear that the linear terms (top panel) should equal the sum of the other three 'forcing' terms (panels below the top panel).
+The bottom panel, labeled friction, is a residual and it has been shown for the lower level ($\sigma = 0.7$) in Fig. 51.
 The linear terms have a complex pattern but some of its parts can be seen in the individual terms described in the previous section.
 The forcing is discussed first.

-It is immediately clear that nonlinear bias terms smaller than other term groupings most places.
+It is immediately clear that nonlinear bias terms are smaller than other term groupings at most places.
 PGT found the linear terms of the temperature bias equation to be the larger group and nonlinear terms to be proportionally small.
 The notable exception for the vorticity bias equation is the Iberian Peninsula; at $\sigma = 0.3$ the nonlinear terms are about half the value of the linear terms, at $\sigma = 0.7$ nonlinear terms exceed the linear terms there (and are balanced mainly by transient terms).
-The positive maximum over Iberia can be deduced from Fig 3.
-The zonal wind bias is positive (Fig. 3c) while the vorticity bias zonal gradient is negative to the west of Iberia; over the France/Spain border meridional wind bias (Fig. 3f) is negative while the vorticity bias meridional gradient is negative (Fig. 3i); both lead to a positive nonlinear term.
+The positive maximum over Iberia can be deduced from Fig. 3.
+The zonal wind bias is positive (Fig. 3c) while the vorticity bias zonal gradient is negative to the west of Iberia thus contributing to a positive nonlinear term there.
 The tilting term $\partial \omega / \partial y \partial u / \partial p$ using bias winds also contributes to the positive nonlinear term there.
 It is apparent that the nonlinear contribution over Iberia is largely from the location error of the downstream end of the NAST.

-The transient terms are larger along the NPST, and secondarily along the NAST; the sign reverses between upper and lower troposphere, being positive in the upper troposphere (Fig. 6c) and negative in the lower troposphere (Fig. 6f).
-The larger negative values at $\sigma = 0.7$ over the NPST are largely canceled by positive values of friction (residual) leaving near zero values for the linear group.
-A similar thing happens along the NAST at $\sigma = 0.3$ with negative transient terms largely canceled by friction and nonlinear terms.
-A major contributor to the pattern at $\sigma = 0.3$ is the vertical advection term (comparing Figs. 5c and 6g, and noting the sign change in (4)).
-In the upper troposphere, the pattern in Fig. 6c is largely produced by the meridional advection of vorticity (Fig. 4c).
+The transient terms are larger along the NPST, and secondarily along the NAST; the sign reverses between upper and lower troposphere, being positive in the upper troposphere (Fig. 6c) and negative in the lower troposphere (Fig. 6g).
+The larger negative values at $\sigma = 0.7$ over the NPST are partly canceled by positive values of friction (residual) leaving near zero values for the linear group near 45 N between 52 and 20 W. Similarly, along the NAST at $\sigma = 0.3$ negative transient terms are largely canceled by friction and nonlinear terms.
+A major contributor to the pattern at $\sigma = 0.7$ is the vertical advection term (comparing Figs. 5c and 6g, and noting the sign change in Eq.
+4).
+In the upper troposphere from 0 to 30E and poleward of 40 N, the pattern in Fig. 6c is largely produced by the meridional advection of vorticity (Fig. 4c).